 - Prepare the filling by combining the brown sugar, cinnamon, and softened butter in a bowl until it forms a thick paste.
 Set aside.

-- Grease a 9-inch by 13-inch baking dish and line it with parchment paper.
+- Grease a 9-inch by 13-inch baking dish.

 - Once the dough has doubled in size, lightly dust a clean work surface with flour.
 Scrape the dough out of the mixing bowl onto the floured work surface.
 Roll out the dough with a rolling pin to a 1 cm-thick rectangle (about 30 cm by 45 cm), Use the back of a spoon or a spatula to gently spread out the filling in an even layer on the dough, all the way to the edges.